 Thank you for planting a new native tree in your yard to help maintain and improve our urban forest!
-Your tree is on the small size, which should make it easy to plant and maintain.
+Your tree is on the small size, making it easy to plant and maintain.
 With proper planting and care, it will grow and thrive.

 - CAUTION: If you don’t know where your utility lines are, CALL 811 two to three working days before you dig to get the lines marked.

 - Proper planting depth is critical for long-term health of the tree.
 Start by locating the root flare of the tree.
 The root flare is where the first main root attaches to the trunk.
 You may need to remove excess soil from across the top of the root ball to expose the root flare.
 The root flare should be located at ground level and no deeper.
-To keep the root flare AT soil level, the planting hole should be dug exactly the same depth as the root ball and 2 to 3 times wider.
+When planting, the root flare should be located slightly above ground level (1-2 inches).
+The planting hole should be dug slightly shallower than the root ball and 2 to 5 times wider.
 Do not loosen the soil at the bottom of the hole; this will cause the root ball to settle deeper into the ground over time.
 Better to plant a little high than too low.
 Soil can always be mounded over the root ball if it is a bit too high.

-- Before placing the tree in its hole, loosen roots around the edge of the root ball.
-Gently tease them out to encourage growing into the surrounding soil.
-If the tree is “root bound”, with a lot of tough roots encircling the edge of the ball, cut out the toughest ones, or make several slices with a knife though the edge of the ball from top to bottom and try to pull some of the roots out.
+- Before placing the tree in its hole, loosen roots around the edge of the root ball and remove most or all of the potting soil (you can even wash the roots by dunking in a bucket of water or running a hose over the root ball).
+Gently tease the roots out to encourage growing into the surrounding soil.
+If the tree is root bound, with a lot of tough roots encircling the edge of the ball, cut out in-growing ones, or make several slices with a knife though the edge of the ball from top to bottom and try to pull some of the roots out.
 This will not hurt the plant, but, again, will encourage the roots to grow outward.

-- After placing the tree in the hole, backfill with native soil and lightly tamp.
-Lastly, apply a two- to three- inch layer of organic mulch, but do not allow mulch to touch the trunk of the tree (this can cause rot, infestation, and poor growth, or even death).
+- After placing the tree in the hole, backfill with native soil (not amended or potting soil) and lightly tamp.
+Lastly, apply a two- to three-inch layer of organic mulch, but do not allow mulch to touch the trunk of the tree (this can cause rot, infestation, and poor growth, or even death).
 Then, water slowly until soil is saturated.

 CARE AFTER PLANTING

 Water is the key!
 No need for fertilizer, and prune only diseased, broken, or dead branches (if in doubt, wait until spring).
 Do water every day for a week or two (unless the tree is in poorly drained soil).
 Then water once a week for the next year unless we get a LOT of rain.
-Remember that those roots will remain in that tight little ball the size of the pot until the tree starts to grow more.
-Keeping a 2-3 inch berm around the tree about the diameter of the container the tree arrived in, will help to focus water on that root ball for the first year.
-Just don’t overwater either – use common sense; if we’ve had a lot of rain and the soil is saturated, no need to water.
-And sometimes in the winter, with slower evaporation, you can ease up on watering.
+Remember that most of the roots will remain in a little ball about the size of the pot until the tree starts to grow more.
+Keeping a 2 to 3-inch berm around the tree about the diameter of the in-ground roots will help to focus water on that root ball for the first year.
+Just don’t overwater either – use common sense.
+In the winter, you may need to water less.

 ENJOY YOUR NEW TREE!